Advanced emergency medical technician

-Advanced emergency medical technicians (AEMT) are providers of prehospital emergency medical services in the United States.
-A transition to this level of training from the emergency medical technician-intermediate (EMT-I), which have somewhat less training, began in 2013 and has been implemented by most states at this point.
-The AEMT is not intended to deliver definitive medical care in most cases, but rather to augment prehospital critical care and provide rapid on-scene treatment.
-AEMTs are most usually employed in ambulance services, working in conjunction with EMTs and paramedics, however are also commonly found in fire departments and law enforcement agencies as non-transporting first responders.
+An advanced emergency medical technician (AEMT) is a provider of emergency medical services in the United States.
+A transition to this level of training from the emergency medical technician-intermediate, which have somewhat less training, began in 2013 and has been implemented by most states.
+AEMTs are not intended to deliver definitive medical care in most cases, but rather to augment prehospital critical care and provide rapid on-scene treatment.
+AEMTs are usually employed in ambulance services, working in conjunction with EMTs and paramedics; however they are also commonly found in fire departments and law enforcement agencies as non-transporting first responders.
 Ambulances operating at the AEMT level of care are commonplace in rural areas, and occasionally found in larger cities as part of a tiered-response system, but are overall much less common than EMT- and paramedic-level ambulances.
 The AEMT provides a low-cost, high-benefit option to provide advanced-level care when the paramedic level of care is not feasible.
 The AEMT is authorized to provide limited advanced life support, which is beyond the scope of an EMT.

 Education and training

 Advanced EMTs must be certified as EMTs prior to seeking certification as AEMTs in most states.
 However, in some states AEMT is the introductory level and may not require prerequisites.
 Certification as an AEMT involves a class lasting from three to six months, the curriculum for which is largely outlined by the NAEMT but can vary slightly from state to state.
 AEMT training is regulated at both the state and federal level.
 At the federal level, the National Highway Traffic Safety Administration (NHTSA) has developed a minimum content and hour curriculum, known as the National Standard Curriculum, but this is not binding on the states.
 Along with classroom time, the AEMT student is required to complete several hours of clinical experience in an advanced life support ambulance or other ALS environment such as an emergency department.
 During these clinical hours, the AEMT student must successfully demonstrate full practical knowledge of skills learned.
 Upon completion of all classroom and practical skills hours, AEMT students must successfully pass a standardized psychomotor and cognitive assessment before they can be certified.

-AEMTs are trained to provide many aspects of advanced life support care.
-In many states, AEMTs are considered advanced life support providers.
-Some states use terms such as limited advanced life support (LALS) or intermediate life support (ILS) to differentiate between the paramedic and AEMT scope of practices.
+AEMTs are trained to provide Intermediate Life Support.Some states use terms such as limited advanced life support (LALS) to differentiate between the paramedic and AEMT scope of practices.